 - 1. Proposal Information: Enter the proposal information as described in the CDMRP eReceipt system before continuing the pre-application. - 2.
 Proposal Contacts: Enter contact information for the PI and Contract Representative (CR).
 The CR is the organization's business official responsible for sponsored program administration (or equivalent).
-This is the individual listed as the person to be contacted on matters involving this application in Block 5 of the Grants.gov SF424 form.

-The contact information for the Partnering PI(s) must be entered under the Collaborators and Conflicts of Interest (COI) tab.

-3. Collaborators and Conflicts of Interest (COI): To avoid COI during the screening and review processes, list the names of all scientific participants in the proposed research project including collaborators, consultants, and subawardees for each PI.
-The Initiating PI must enter the contact information for the Partnering PI(s) in the Partnering PI section to indicate his/her role in the project.
+This is the individual listed as the person to be contacted on matters involving this application in Block 5 of the Grants.gov SF424 form. - 3.
+Collaborators and Conflicts of Interest (COI): To avoid COI during the screening and review processes, list the names of all scientific participants in the proposed research project including collaborators, consultants, and subawardees.
 Add all individuals outside of the application who may have a COI in the review of this application, and choose "COI" from the drop-down list.
 Inclusion of the Program's FY09 Integration Panel (IP) members in any capacity in the project narrative, budget, or supporting documentation, with the exception of References Cited, is considered a COI and will result in administrative withdrawal of the application.
-A list of the Program's FY09 IP members may be found at http://cdmrp.army.mil/09prcrppanel.htm.
+A list of the Program's FY09 IP members may be found at http://cdmrp.army.mil/gwirp/panel.htm.